mtmoss/Rock-Paper-Scissors/ReadMe.md

 After the game was running successfully on the console, it was time to add a user interface.

 If in the first iteration of the game, the player's move was obtained from a `prompt()` text input.
-Now,
+Now, the idea was to give the player three visual choices to click on: *rock*, *paper* or *scissors*.

-This brought on another set of challenges, namely manipulating the HTML DOM.
-It took me way too long to figure out that `.getElementsByClassName` does *not* automatically return an array :) This misunderstanding was a major hiccup and the main bottleneck for this project.
+### The challenge: manipulating the HTML DOM

+It took me way too long to figure out that `.getElementsByClassName` does *not* automatically return an array :poop: This misunderstanding was a major hiccup and the main bottleneck for this project.
 After that, the logic worked smoothly with squeaky clean code.

 It was a really humbling experience to realize that an entire logic can be dependent on the smallest of details.